-In column 5 of Table 1 we add the means and standard deviations of precipitation and temperature, which have also been found to correlate with diversity and population density (Moore et al., 2002; Nettle, 1998).
-The estimated coefficient remains statistically significant at the 1 percent level.
-After accounting for all these controls, grids with a historical ethnic border are 7.3 percentage points more likely to have at least one conflict during our period of analysis.

-Finally, in columns 6, 7, and 8 we use three alternative dependent variables accounting for the intensive margin of conflict during our period of analysis: the log-number of conflict events (column 6), the fraction of years with at least one conflict event (column 7), and the log-number of casualties associated with these events (column 8).27 Regardless of the dependent variable used, we find that the prevalence of historical ethnic borders is a strong and statistically significant predictor of conflict.
-The presence of a historical border is associated with an increase in the number of conflict events and fatalities of almost 13 and 7 percent, respectively.
-Further, historical ethnic borders are associated with an increase of roughly 1.2 percentage points in the incidence of conflict (measured as the fraction of years with at least one conflict) which represents approximately an additional half a year of conflict in the sample period.
+significant effect of the presence of historical ethnic borders.
+In particular, grids with a historical ethnic border are 7.2 percentage points more likely to have at least one conflict during our period of analysis (i.e., 1997-2014).
+Accounting additionally for geographic and climatic controls has little effect on the estimated coefficient.
+In columns 3 to 5 we use three alternative dependent variables accounting for the intensive margin of conflict during our period of analysis: the log-number of conflict events (column 3), the fraction of years with at least one conflict event (column 4), and the log-number of casualties associated with these events (column 5).
+Regardless of the dependent variable used, we find that the prevalence of historical ethnic borders is a strong and statistically significant predictor of conflict.